 The role of the Plant Label Auditing Team is to survey the plant labels throughout the collection of the Mt Coot-tha Botanic Gardens to ensure accuracy, uniformity of content and format through the upgrading of old labels and to identify any labels which are damaged, missing or incorrectly placed.
 Knowledge/ background – no particular plant knowledge is asked for – except perhaps an interest in plants but present neat, legible writing.
 Some knowledge of scientific nomenclature and plant ID can be helpful but not obligatory.

-The Friends offers herb and vegetable gardening experiences from March to September each year (may be extended beyond these times in the future).
-This includes traditional plants as well as bush tucker/ native plants.
+The very popular team offers herb and vegetable gardening experiences from March to September each year.
+This includes traditional plants as well as bush tucker and native plants.
 BCC staff initiate projects for the FBBGSA volunteers to complete each month and range from planting, weeding, potting up, cultivating, composting etc. The gardens staff are not trained as teachers or carers, nor can they support member’s needs in their endeavours to learn to grow plants.
 This is not a training program.